Skip to main content

 TAC member

-Public OutreachTAC met monthly finalize the scope of work for the Phase III project, including public outreach on alternatives leading to a preferred alternative.
-CCTA will release the RFP and award the contract this year.
+Alternatived development and outreachTAC met monthly finalize the scope of work for the Phase III project, including public outreach on alternatives leading to a preferred alternative.
+CCTA released the RFP in Spring 2025 and will award the contract in September 2025.
 More information.

 CCTA